httptoolkit/httptoolkit-website/src/posts/android-14-install-system-ca-certificate.md

 ## Clearing up confusion

-Before digging into this, I do just want to explicitly clear up a few misunderstandings that I've seen repeatedly pop up from the previous article:
+Before digging into this, I do want to explicitly clear up a few misunderstandings that I've seen repeatedly pop up from the previous article:

 * These changes don't affect installation of CAs in other scenarios.
 As far as I'm aware, CA installation for fully managed enterprise-provisioned devices and the limited user-installed (as opposed to system-level) CA certificates will continue functioning as before.
 If you're not using root access to inject system-level CA certificates into a rooted device or emulator, you don't need to worry about this.
 * Similarly, it is still possible to soft-remove system CA certificates using the existing toggle in the Settings UI.